maddadder/setup-neonkube/xcp-ng/ReadMe.md

 Setup will create a 32gb virtual disk on each xcp-ng-0X host called neon-ubuntu-22.04 0 that will get resized during setup.
 Make sure to allocate at least ~40Gb of space below the amount of available space you actually have on your disk so that the host os can have room to install neon charts, the OS image media (ubuntu), etc. For example, for a 512 Gb Physical SSD, only allocate a 360Gb disk.

-If you have to restart 'cluster prepare' then backup/delete everything in the C:\Users\alice\.neonkube folder except .\.neonkube\node-images.
-This will allow you to start from scratch without having to re-download the large file neonkube-0.8.3-alpha.xenserver.amd64.xva every time.
+If you have to restart 'cluster prepare' then backup/delete everything in the C:\Users\alice\.neonkube folder except .\.neonkube\node-images, .\.neonkube\passwords, .\.neonkube\tools.
+Keeping the .\.neonkube\node-images folder will allow you to start from scratch without having to re-download the large file neonkube-0.8.3-alpha.xenserver.amd64.xva every time.
 Also backup/delete C:\Users\alice\.kube folder, and delete any virtual machines that were created
 ```
 22. Change the debug launch profile to: `cluster setup root@xcp-ng-beaky` where `xcp-ng-beaky` is the name of your cluster defined by line one of cluster.yaml
 23. Press play in the debugger
-24. Create a sample user: https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md and port forward:
+24. Once setup is complete you need to find the Url and password.
+The quick way is to check the log in `C:\Users\alice\.neonkube\log\master-0.log`.
+You can search for root and look for the password.
+For the Url you can search for `.neoncluster.io` and then navigate to neon-k8s.GUID.neoncluster.io in your browser.
+Another way is to log in to the dashboard by port fowarding.
+If you don't have the log file, here are the steps to create a sample user https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md and port forward:
 ```
 cd C:\Users\alice\.neonkube\tools
 kubectl apply -f C:\git\setup-neonkube\xcp-ng\serviceaccount.yaml